Armchair-Heavy-Industries/A4T/STL/WW-BMG for A4T/Smooth (bearing) idler dual sensor [Sherpa-Mini spacing]/README.md

 # A dual filament sensor, smooth (bearing) idler WWBMG

 This version of the WWBMG uses a bearing instead of the toothed secondary drive gear.
 It is primarily aimed at **reducing potential extrusion consistency artefacts** caused by slight system misalignments.
-Together with a Bondtech IDGA gear assembly, it helps mitigate extrusion deviations that can appear as inconsistent layer stacking on outer walls.
+Together with a Bondtech RIDGA gear assembly, it helps mitigate extrusion deviations that can appear as inconsistent layer stacking on outer walls.

 ![IMG_6269](https://github.com/user-attachments/assets/c03596f7-6137-4dd8-81d7-a0ae45402238)

----

 ## Printed Parts